PrefectHQ/prefect/docs/api-ref/rest-api/index.md

 - use [curl](https://curl.se/) from the command line

 ### PrefectClient with Prefect server
-Here's an example that uses `PrefectClient` with a locally hosted Prefect server:
+This example uses `PrefectClient` with a locally hosted Prefect server:

 ```python
 import asyncio